SDubs1/byteguide/README.md

 ### Opportunities

-The "Opportunities" section showcases challenges in the Web3 space, where developers can contribute and potentially find career opportunities.
+The "Opportunities" section showcases challenges in the Web3 space, where newcomers can find fun and potentially lucrative activities and developers can contribute and potentially find career opportunities.
 It may also feature job postings related to Web3 technologies.
 Please note that this section is currently under development and does not display any content.

 ### FAQ